marianwitkowski/Start-here-python/README.md

 ## 1.2 TOPIC concepts ##

 We can make a parallel.
 If you want to send somebody some information, you will need:
-    * its country, its town, its street, its street address, its stage, its door number
+    * his country, his town, his street, his street address, his stage, his door number

 A Topic is somehow any of this kind of information.
-    * country : all people in the country will be able to receive your message
+    * country: all people in the country will be able to receive your message
-    * country/town/ street ; all people of the street of the town will be able to receive your message
+    * country/town/street: all people of the street of the town will be able to receive your message
     * …
-    * country/town/street/.../door : only the people living there will be able to receive your message.
+    * country/town/street/.../door: only the people living there will be able to receive your message.

 In Live Objects, you have predefined parts of the addresses that are fixed, the other are of your choice.